bv-cyberai/GameOfCells/README.md

  Access the following URL via a web browser:

  [http://localhost:8080/index.html](http://localhost:8080/index.html)

+## Uploading to CSDev
+1. Ensure CONFING_URL is set properly in ConfigProvider.
+2. `gradle build`
+3. `gradle dist`
+4. This makes/updates `html/build/dist` in your repo.
+5. On a lab machine, copy the contents of that folder to `/home/students/Classes/405/CellCorp`
+6. Place config.txt from the project assets folder inside of `/home/students/Classes/405/CellCorp/assets`.
+(This is required as `gradle dist`) ruins the file.

 ## Python Web Server Setup
 A local web server instance has been provided to aid in testing of adding user